stefanoturcarelli/stefanoturcarelli/README.md

 - 👨‍💻 Proficient in HTML, CSS, and JavaScript.
 - 📦 Building mobile apps with React.js.

-## My Goals 🎯

-- 🌟 To land a dream job as a Software Developer.
-- 🚀 Contribute to open-source projects that make the world a better place.
-- 📚 Continuously learn, grow, and master new technologies.

 ## Let's Connect! 🌐

 - 📫 You can reach out to me at [hello@sgtr.dev](mailto:hello@sgtr.dev).